Online latency checker

 What is TTFB?

 Time to First Byte measures how long it takes for the browser to receive the first byte of the response.
-It is a useful indicator of both network conditions and backend responsiveness.
+It is a useful signal for network path, CDN behavior, origin processing, and backend responsiveness.